tkrabel/bamboolib/Installation.md

 conda install pip
 ```

 At this point you have two versions of pip installed; a global version and a version specific to your virtual environment.
-Please make sure that the command `which pip` returns a ath to the pip version of your virtual environment.
-If it doesn't do so, you will need to find the directory of your virtual environment, which will be somewhere like `/anaconda/envs/<venv_name>/`.
-You can install packages into your virtual environment with `/anaconda/envs/<venv_name>/bin/pip install <package_name>`.
+Please make sure that the command `which pip` returns a path to the pip version specific to your virtual environment.
+If it doesn't do so, you will need to specify pip with the full path to it when installing bamboolib into the virtual environment.
+See more in the next step.

 ### 4. Install bamboolib

 Use the pip install command we have send you via e-mail.
-Replace pip with your virtual environments pip version if necessary.
+Replace pip with your virtual environments pip version if necessary (i.e. replace "pip install" with something similar to "/anaconda/envs/<venv_name>/bin/pip install").

 ### 5. Deactivate your virtual environment